sillsdev/web-languageforge/src/releasenotes/languageforge.md

 - Users can now login with Facebook as well as Google
 - Added "Share" button to invite new members to join a project
 - Visual improvements when setting access rights for existing project members
+- Added site tour when users first visit the site
+    - Site tour is also available at any time from the Help menu
 - Improved look of Sort and Filter options
 - Various internal improvements and bugfixes